 The Navas came down to our house to play sometimes.
 I remember playing school in the cellar - I think there were some old school desks down there.
 Barbara was the oldest and was the teacher.
 There was a big old furnace down there.
 Hannie and my mother had told us to stay away from the furnace in case it would blow up.
 One day Barbara started hitting it with a ruler - well, we ran out through the bulkhead so fast!
 Of course, nothing happened.

 Speaking of the MDC pool, we spent a lot of time there - it was down off Pleasant Street not far from Watertown Square.
 I think it cost $.25 - we got a round metal disc on an elastic band - each disc had a different number.
 We would put it on our ankle or wrist.
-We would get a basket to put our towel and clothes in - then hand it in to a woman in charge of baskets on the shelves.
+The disc would come with a basket to put our towel and clothes in - we would then hand it in to a woman in charge of baskets on the shelves.
 We would then have to take a cold shower before we could go into the pool.
 We also had to wear a bathing cap and make sure all of our hair was covered.
 We started off in the 3 foot end of the pool and might eventually make it down to the deep end - was it 6 feet or 10 feet?
-I just remember it seems awfully deep to me.
+I just remember it seemed awfully deep to me.

 When we got out of the pool, we had to take another cold shower.
 We would collect the basket with our clothes.
 The changing rooms had curtains that did not cover the whole opening - that's if they had curtains!
 There was an old shack near the walkway up to Pleasant Street where they sold frozen Milky Ways - I think they were $.25 also.
 That was a real treat - it would last all the way home.
 We never had candy or potato chips at home.